algorand/conduit-plugin-template/README.md

 writing code.
 Open this project in your preferred Go IDE and navigate to the `plugin` package.

-The different lifecycle phases are implemented as different functions on the interface.
+The different life cycle phases are implemented as different functions on the interface.
 For more details on this see the [Development](https://github.com/algorand/conduit/blob/master/docs/Development.md) documentation.

 ### Build